A Living Museum

 New events and classes have been posted to the calendar - check out our schedule, and learn something new today!

-It's summer at Hoyt Arboretum!
-Find our where you can best enjoy the summer season along our 12 miles of hiking trails.
+It's autumn at Hoyt Arboretum!
+Find our where you can best enjoy the fall season along our 12 miles of hiking trails.

 At Hoyt Arboretum, every tree has a story to tell.
 Founded in 1928 to conserve endangered species and educate the community, Hoyt Arboretum encompasses 187 ridge-top acres, accessible by 12 miles of hiking trails.
 A place of beauty and serenity in all seasons, Hoyt Arboretum is easily accessible from anywhere in the Portland metropolitan area by car, bus or the MAX light rail.
 You will also find parking, restroom facilities, ADA accessible trails and ADA parking at or near the Visitor Center.